Kingxukai/linux/Documentation/networking/devlink/devlink-resource.rst

    * - Name
      - Description
    * - ``physical_ports``
-     - A limited capacity of physical ports that the switch ASIC can support
+     - A limited capacity of physical ports that the woke switch ASIC can support

 example usage
 -------------

-The resources exposed by the driver can be observed, for example:
+The resources exposed by the woke driver can be observed, for example:

 .. code:: shell